 So how do modern scanners systems perform?
 What were the common issues?
 Most importantly, how accurate are the scans?

 Inside Dental Technology compared several commercially available scanners in a late 2021 article.
 The scanners were all within 20 micrometers in terms of accuracy.
 The study included scanners retailing from ~$14,000 – ~$50,000.

 Furthermore, a July 2018 article in The European journal of prosthodontics and restorative dentistry, written by Jaafar Abduo (University of Melbourne) found accuracy of optical impressions as being comparable, if not better, than that of conventional impressions for single-tooth restorations and FPDs.

 This information can be confirmed from what we see practically in the lab.
 When impressions are taken digitally, accuracy is never an issue.
 The images are clear, and margins are clear.
 The problem arises exclusively from operator error.
 However, there are a few shortcomings when directly compared to traditional analog impressions.

 Digital intra oral scanners can only scan what is visible.
 Additionally, the scanner can not “see through” any liquids.
 Any liquid such as saliva or blood causes major issues for the scanner.
 A highly reflective surface, whether on a properly prepped tooth or soft tissue, will interfere with the scanner’s ability to return an accurate image.

-The image quality will likely be represented with chattering, or “lumpy”.
+The image quality will likely be represented with chattering, or “lumpy” images.
 While these images can often be repaired, there is still a chance of error introduced by an inability to clearly see the margin.
 This amplifies the necessity of tooth prep and proper tooth/gingiva retraction.

 In cases that an impression must be taken deeper than 1mm under the gingiva, more drastic actions need to be taken.
 Trimming back the gingiva with a scalpel or laser will expose the area for an accurate impression but controlling the flow of blood will be important.